ScizorsBLBC/test-esl-lessons/README.md

     - Dark & Light: Sophisticated, high-contrast themes for classic readability.

-    - Art Mode: An expressive theme that directly mirrors the colors of the inspirational artwork.
+    - VaporWave Mode: An expressive theme that directly mirrors the colors of the inspirational artwork with a 90's.

     - Monochrome Dark & Light: Chic, Bauhaus-inspired themes that focus on form and structure.